Mxrk23/Active-Directory/README.md

 <p align="center">
 13. Logging to domain with the client computer.<br/>
 <br>I’ve Logged back in on the domain but with the client computer using the username and password created through the powershell script.
 For this example I just used my name but I can use all the usernames created with the same password “Password1”(as I set the password in the powershell script the same for each username).
-When I logged back in I’ve ran a whoami command which given me information that I am a member of mydomain as well as my username.
+When I logged back in I’ve ran a whoami command which has given me information that I am a member of mydomain.com as well and what my username is.
 <br>